-Once a section is full, then enrollment is dependent on: (1) the number of registered students who drop the section, and (2) the waitlist order.
-Students who miss the first-class meeting can be automatically dropped from the course.
-After the initial session, registration is closed.
-Priority registration may be given to students for whom Professional Speaking is required (including BSCF seniors).
+Once a section of Strategic Presentation Skills is full, then enrollment is dependent on: (1) the number of registered students who drop the section, and (2) the waitlist order.
+Students who miss

 V. Classroom Policies

 Professional conduct is necessary.
 While our class is in session, act as though you are in a staff or client meeting.
 For example, refrain from: accessing personal messages; sleeping; or, doing other coursework.
 Demonstrate respect for everyone in the room through active listening, eye contact, and productive (skills-focused) comments.